 - In order for complaints to be managed effectively, care will be taken to ensure that all Trustees, staff and volunteers are aware of the procedures for managing complaints and about their role in those procedures. - The policy and procedures will be easily accessible whenever required.
-A copy of this document should be kept in the main office at 8 Guilford Street and will be available on the website www.theartssociety.org - The policy and procedures will be reviewed annually by the Trustee Board. - Any complaints which are made should be treated as confidential, unless the Trustee Board resolves that it is in the best interests of the charity or a legal obligation to do otherwise
+A copy of this document should be held by The Arts Society and will be available on the website www.theartssociety.org - The policy and procedures will be reviewed annually by the Trustee Board. - Any complaints which are made should be treated as confidential, unless the Trustee Board resolves that it is in the best interests of the charity or a legal obligation to do otherwise